 When you have a larger dataset and you want to export an image from the particular cell values, a linked picture might be the best option.
 As the linked picture will be changed automatically if you change any cell values.
 In this guiding session, I’ll demonstrate 4 ways to link a picture to a cell value in Excel with proper explanation.

-4 Methods to Link Picture to Cell Value in Excel
+How to Link Picture to Cell Value in Excel: 4 Methods

 Let’s introduce today’s dataset where Sales of some Products are provided for two years i.e. 2020 and 2021 showing the Yearly Sales Variation.
 The entire dataset including the heading is available in the B4:D13 cell range.